Unirep/window/README.md

-# unirep window
+# UniRep event window

-A website listing unirep events in realtime.
+A website listing UniRep events in realtime, built for protcol v1, demo at devconnect 2022.